cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/_index.md

       2. Add fields (You will likely have one field for username and one for password)
           - Field Name
           - Field Value
-    - **NOTE**: Currently, the Scans tool only supports login form authentication.
+    - **NOTE**: Currently, the DAST Scanner tool only supports login form authentication.

 ![Authenticated Scan](/deepdive/scans/3_AuthenticatedScan.png "Authenticated Scan")<br>